 Launching a new product is a huge undertaking, with the future of the business often riding on its success.
 You need every team pulling together to coordinate efforts and prevent costly mistakes.
 Efficient collaboration is essential, especially between two key teams: developers and marketing.
-Developers to listen to customer feedback and build the ideal solution, and marketers to speak to customer needs and capture their interest.
+Developers to listen to customer feedback and build the ideal solution, and marketers and their marketing program manager to speak to customer needs and capture their interest.

 Yet getting these two very different teams on the same page can be extremely difficult.
 They have different processes, priorities, and oftentimes, communication preferences.
 And if these departments aren’t in the same office, things only get more complicated.